Unilever sees personal care business returning to higher growth "soon"

-LONDON (Reuters) - Anglo-Dutch consumer goods maker Unilever (ULVR.L) (UNc.AS) expects its personal care business to return to growth above 4 percent soon, having slowed down recently.
+LONDON, Nov 29 (Reuters) - Anglo-Dutch consumer goods maker Unilever expects its personal care business to return to growth above 4 percent soon, having slowed down recently.

 Alan Jope, head of the unit that includes Dove soap and Sunsilk shampoo, said he was not satisfied with its 2.4-percent growth in the year so far, but he was “determined and confident” there would be a rebound.